 The thermodynamics functionality includes support for creating properties from external thermodynamic packages.
 In order to use external packages, the external software has to be CAPE-OPEN compliant.
-The Liquid & Gas Properties Module supports the CAPE-OPEN Thermo 1.1 and the CAPE-OPEN Thermo 1.0 standards.
+Thermodynamics in COMSOL Multiphysics supports the CAPE-OPEN Thermo 1.1 and the CAPE-OPEN Thermo 1.0 standards.